Anisha-patel/flask-authentication-system/README.md

 ## Project Flow

-This project extends the Task 1 User Management app by adding authentication — users can register, log in, and access a protected dashboard.
+This project builds on Task 1 by adding a login system — users can register, log in, and see a dashboard only logged-in users can access.

 **Registering:** The user enters a username and password.
-Before saving anything, the app scrambles the password using **hashing** — like shredding it so it can never be read back.
-Only this scrambled version gets stored in the database, never the real password.
+The app scrambles the password (called **hashing**) before saving it, so the real password is never stored.

-**Logging in:** The user enters their credentials again.
-The app finds their username, scrambles the password they just typed the same way, and checks if it matches the stored version.
+**Logging in:** The user enters their details again.
+The app scrambles the typed password the same way and checks if it matches the saved version.
 If it matches, login succeeds.

-**Staying logged in:** Once login succeeds, the app creates a small **session** — a note saying "this browser belongs to a logged-in user."
-This note is attached to the browser, so the server keeps recognizing the user as they move between pages.
+**Staying logged in:** After login, the app creates a small note called a **session**, attached to the browser.
+This is how it remembers you're logged in as you move between pages.

-**Protected dashboard:** Before loading the dashboard, the app checks if that session note exists.
-If yes, the dashboard loads.
-If no, the user is redirected back to login — so no one can access it just by typing the URL.
+**Protected dashboard:** The app checks for that session note before showing the dashboard.
+No note means no access — the user gets sent back to login instead.

-**Logging out:** The session note is deleted, so the app "forgets" the user was logged in, sending them back to login if they try to revisit the dashboard.
+**Logging out:** The session note is deleted, so the app forgets you were logged in.

+**In short:** signup saves a scrambled password, login checks it and gives a session pass, the dashboard only opens with that pass, and logout takes it away.

 ---